Lake Havasu City Car Accident Lawyer | Phillips Law Group

-- Whiplash – When the neck snaps back and forth in a crash, whiplash can happen.
-The injury can extend to the neck’s nerves, joints and muscles.
-Many symptoms of whiplash are the same as those for a concussion, including headaches, dizziness and changes in sleep patterns.
+- Whiplash — When the neck snaps back and forth in a crash, whiplash can happen.
+The injury can extend to the neck’s nerves, joints, and muscles.
+Many symptoms of whiplash are the same as those of a concussion, including headaches, dizziness, and changes in sleep patterns.

 - Abdominal swelling — Pain or swelling in the abdomen could be a sign of internal bleeding.
 If left untreated for several days after a crash, it could be potentially life-threatening.

-- Emotional trauma – Some accident victims experience psychological issues, such as depression, anxiety or post-traumatic stress disorder (PTSD).
+- Emotional trauma — Some accident victims experience psychological issues, such as depression, anxiety, or post-traumatic stress disorder (PTSD).
 This type of trauma can develop as a result of the accident or injuries.
-Changes in behavior and difficult controlling emotion can also slowly manifest over time and may be related to a concussion or another head injury.
+Changes in behavior and difficulty controlling emotions can also slowly manifest over time and may be related to a concussion or another head injury.

 It is important that you see a doctor as soon as possible if you have experienced any of these delayed injuries.
 After receiving treatment, whether at Kingman Regional Medical Center or another area hospital, consider contacting our firm.

-Call Our Lake Havasu City Car Accident Lawyers for a Free Consultation
+Call a Lake Havasu City Car Accident Lawyer for a Free Consultation

 Having our Lake Havasu City car accident lawyers guide you through the legal process can be an important part of your recovery.
 Phillips Law Group has represented more than 155,000 clients and recovered millions in compensation for accident victims throughout Arizona.